jonhjelm/docs-and-training/service_APIs/api_refissh.md

 images, and HPC jobs through an SSH server (typically an HPC provider's login node), hidden behind a REST API.

-refissh is part of the CloudFlow infrastructure stack and was developed with the CloudiFacturing project in mind.
-It therefore relies on the CloudFlow authentication services for user authentication.
+refissh is part of the SemWES infrastructure stack and was developed with the CloudiFacturing project in mind.
+It therefore relies on the SemWES authentication services for user authentication.

 Quick links to API functions: